vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/090.png)

-We also need to add a refresh block that refreshes `AirConditionerLogsAnalysis` to the script we created before.
+We also need to have our script from before refresh `AirConditionerLogsAnalysis`.

-Finally, we will add a table control to display `AirConditionerLogsAnalysis`.

 Here's what the finished product looks like:

 ![image](/assets/2023-09-20/100.png)